chfw/echarts-scrappeteer/README.md

     -f, --format <png/jpeg>    image format
     -o, --output <outputname>  output file name
-    -w, --wait <delay in milli-seconds>  wait a while before scrapping -h, --help                 output usage information
+    -w, --wait <delay in milli-seconds>  wait a while before scrapping -v, --viewPort <width,height>        force puppeteer to set viewport. for echarts gallery site only -h, --help                 output usage information
 ```

+If the page load speed is slow or if the resulting image is partial, `-w` parameter is
+required to delay the scrape action.

 ## Example